tarrie/journal/README.md

 Rando Business rules
 - For now can't follow group that already a member of because by default you are already following.

+# 1/16/20
+- `Controller.uploadProfileImg()`: Only updates the entity but does not update imgPath.
+Easy way around this is to download the default pic to the persons path.
+Then the path will always hav a value and we won't need to update. this is actually straight forward to do unfortunaly so lets do it :(